 The white in his lone eye bled black before pervading his sclera in a glowing crimson, his pupil then narrowing into a long, vertical slit.
 Gradually, the tar-like shadow on his wounds began to stretch, spreading over the rest of his body, bulking up his mass to ungodly proportions.

 Midnight looked down, revelling the sensation of his new-found power as their surroundings began to distort and ripple, the fabric of reality tearing apart at the seams.
 It gave way to a void; a black well of nothingness that stretched on forever, tinged with a dark shade of red as if the fiery hell of sulphur and brimstone awaited at the other side.

-Bringing his hands together, streaks of reddish-black ethereal energy pooled in the air before his palms.
+Bringing his hands together, streaks of reddish-black ethereal energy pooled before his palms.
 Letting his arms fall back, the attack expanded, elongating to form a halberd of pure chaotic magic.
 The attack crackled with an ear-splitting screech.
 Midnight brought the great halberd over his head, ready to hurl it down at his unmoving adversary.